emard/DCF77/micropython/README.md

 At resonance the voltage accross coil is 15-20V when driven with 3.3V source.
-The signal can reach few meters and cover one average room, but can't reach over several rooms.
+The signal can reach few meters and cover one average room, but can't reach thru multiple rooms.

+# Installation

+Copy "dcf77.py" and "dst.py" to root "/" of ESP32 flash
+or to "/lib" directory (it's the same).

 # Daylight Saving Time

-ESP32 can't hold large database of timezones, so here is small file "dst.py" with simple calculation of daylight saving time for central europe.
+ESP32 can't hold large database of timezones.
+In the file "dst.py" is a simple calculation of daylight saving time for central europe.
 Edit this to your preference.